Last Updated on

 If you’re on a Mac, follow these instructions:

 4. Add → Korean (Korea) → Microsoft IME

 If the above methods don’t work for you, let us know in the comments below and we’ll do our best to help!

 Once the keyboard software is installed, you can use the built-in shortcuts for Windows or Mac to switch to the Korean keyboard.

 Now that we have all the proper tools in place, let’s learn the Korean keyboard layout.

 Step 2: Learning the 2-Set Korean Keyboard Layout

-With the 2-set Korean Keyboard installed, let’s orient ourselves.
+With the 2-set Korean Keyboard installed, let’s orient ourselves with the letters.
 On the left are the consonants.
 Notice how all of the aspirated consonants are on the bottom row!